 What Is a Verb in Japanese?

-Japanese verbs can be conjugated several ways, like English verbs.
-For example, “study” becomes “studied.”
+Japanese verbs can be conjugated in several ways to express different meaning (such as past, future, volitional etc), like English verbs.

 Verb Groups